Persons required to leave the country in the Northeim district: reductions or new challenges?

-In the district of Northeim, 338 people currently live.
+There are currently 338 people who are required to leave the country in the Northeim district.
 A look back at deportations and the current migrant situation.

-In the district of Northeim there are currently 338 people who are subject to departure, such as the HNA reported.
-That is 39 less than in the previous year, which reflects the situation of migrants in the region.
-In the past 12 months, 120 people have voluntarily left the district.
-A gratifying sign, however, the challenge of the return remains, because in the period from September 2024 to August 2025, only 17 people were deported.
+In the Northeim district there are currently 338 people who are legally obliged to leave the country, like this HNA reported.
+That is 39 fewer than last year, reflecting the situation of migrants in the region.
+In the last 12 months, 120 people have left the district voluntarily.
+A positive sign, but the challenge of repatriation remains, as only 17 people were deported in the period from September 2024 to August 2025.

-The deportations represent a compulsory measure that aims to remove people from Germany without a right of residence.
+The deportations represent a coercive measure aimed at removing people without residency rights from Germany.
 Regulations on this are anchored in the Residence Act, which clearly defines the procedure for such measures.
-The Federal Center for Political Education points out that before the deportation, a written decision is issued by the immigration authorities, which gives the person concerned a period of time to leave the country voluntarily.
+The Federal Agency for Civic Education points out that before the deportation, a written decision is issued by the immigration authorities, which gives the person concerned a period of time to leave the country voluntarily.

 The district is mainly home to refugees from Afghanistan, Syria, Turkey, Somalia and Iraq.
 Currently, 588 refugees have a residence permit, which represents a decrease compared to the previous year, when there were 683.
 Of the 588 people, 538 have recognized refugee status and 438 are entitled to subsidiary protection.
 225 people are banned from deportation.